dataspecer/ds-wdoi/docs/design/backend/server-v1/server-v1.md

   - The only problem is the sorting of the results, since one of the types has usually the hiegher scores and out-scores the other, even thought the other can have better resutls semantically.
   - Maybe it would be a good idea to include the search based on the wikidata search api?
     - not sparql but the php api

+- One problem that arised from using one object in the elastic search for one entity, is that it lacks proper language support.
+  - When querying it just search all fields with multiple languages.
+  - Since the `phrase_prefix` and `best_fields` are used to mitigate missing classes, we could use the php api for searching entities.
+    - But to do so, we need to obtain the language for quering php wikidata api.
+    - It would be interesting to add api to the adapters for language specification.

 ## Node js backend